JL337/BashDeployApp/README.md

-# Stage and Deploy an Application using Azure Cloud Shell and Bash
+# Stage and Deploy an Application using Azure CLI

 This guide will describe how to take an application, stage it from GitHub and then deploy it live using Azure.
-The Cloud Shell (Bash) on the Azure portal can be used, or locally with Bash using the Azure CLI.
+The Azure Cloud Shell (Bash) can be used, or locally with CMD using the Azure CLI commands.

+If using the cloud shell replace parameters using $<parameter>, with CMD use %<parameter>%.

+Example:

+CMD

+    az webapp create --name %webappname% --resource-group %rg% ^ --plan %webappname%

+Cloud Shell(Bash)

+    az webapp create --name $webappname --resource-group $rg \
+    --plan $webappname

+This Demo will use Windows CMD to run az commands.

 ## Managing your Application